ravindasenarath/aws-saa/README.md

     - User IAM permission ALLOW it OR the resource policy ALLOWS it AND there is no explicit DENY

   - Encryption
+    - Data at rest stored in **S3 Clacier** is automatically encrypted using AES-256

 ### S3 - Bucket policies